thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 ---
 ![Echodots Family](assets/images/Echodots/echodots-promo-iphone.png)
 <br>
-Echodots is a daily pattern game where your memory is put to the test.
+Echodots is a delightful daily pattern game.
 Each day, a new 5-digit global sequence is displayed on the game board and you have 5 chances to repeat it back in the correct order.
 Track your streaks, share with friends, and go for the win!

 Designed exclusively for iOS, Echodots is free on the App Store!